From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Introduction

 In the 19th century, Gauss and Kelvin proposed that knots within fields could behave like particles, even representing atoms~\cite{Kauffman2001,Manton2004,Shnir2018}.
-Although this early model did not describe the actual atoms, it played a pivotal role in the emergence of mathematical knot theory.
+Although this early model did not describe actual atoms, it played a pivotal role in the emergence of mathematical knot theory.
 Skyrme and others extended this perspective by modeling subatomic particles as topological solitons~\cite{Manton2004,Shnir2018,Skyrme1961}, while knotted field structures also emerged in classical and quantum field theories, fluid mechanics, particle physics, and cosmology~\cite{Manton2004,Shnir2018,Skyrme1961,Tai2018,Faddeev1997,Moffatt1992, Scheeler2017,Kleckner2013,Buniy2014,Shankar1977}.
 Singular vortex lines and topological solitons were identified as particle-like building blocks in superconductors, magnets, and liquid crystals~\cite{Chaikin1995,Han2017,Foster2019}.
-Yet these knotted structures were long considered as isolated objects rather than particle-like building blocks able to self-assemble into extended crystals~\cite{Moffatt1992,Scheeler2017,Kleckner2013,Bouligand1974,Bouligand1978,Machon2014,Tai:2022}, necessary for them to behave as ordered metamatter.
+Yet these knotted structures were long considered as isolated objects, {often appearing as energetically unstable or metastable transient features}~\cite{Moffatt1992,Scheeler2017,Kleckner2013,Bouligand1974,Bouligand1978,Machon2014,Tai:2022}, rather than particle-like building blocks able to self-assemble into extended crystals necessary for them to behave as ordered metamatter. {Realizing such behavior requires both the stability of the topological building blocks and precise control over the interactions between them.}